 (On the blog here there’s a schnitzel recipe I love.
 (It’s different than the Wiener.)
 Our drunken schnitzels are breaded veal further tenderized by a long simmer in red wine and garlic.
 Now that’s a meal that will leave you speechless!)

-Two, below are additional veal recipes on the blog you’re welcome to try!
+Two in addition to today’s veal stew recipe, below are additional veal recipes on the blog you’re welcome to try!